cirosantilli/linux-cheat/index.md

 - rpm is the default packaging format!
 The package is not specified
 - users and groups
 - system initialization
-- libc: c standard libraries shared object
+- libc: C standard libraries shared object
-- libm: c math library shared object
+- libm: C math library shared object
 - libncurses: for command line interfaces

 ##c++